 - To restrict access to your network, implement multi-factor authentication (MFA).
 For more information, see Multi-Factor Authentication. - To activate IP range restrictions, modify your Salesforce implementation.
 These restrictions allow users to access Salesforce only from your corporate network or VPN.
-For more information, see Restrict Where and When Users Can Log In to Salesforce. - Set session security restrictions to make spoofing more difficult.
-For more information, see Modify Session Security Settings on page 28. - Educate your employees not to open suspect emails and to be vigilant in quarding against phishing attempts. - Use security solutions from leading vendors to deploy spam filtering and malware protection. - Designate a security contact within your organization so that Salesforce can more effectively communicate with you.
+For more information, see Set Trusted IP Ranges for Your Organization. - Set session security restrictions to make spoofing more difficult.
+For more information, see Modify Session Security Settings. - Educate your employees not to open suspect emails and to be vigilant in guarding against phishing attempts. - Use security solutions from leading vendors to deploy spam filtering and malware protection. - Designate a security contact within your organization so that Salesforce can more effectively communicate with you.
 Contact your Salesforce representative with this information. - Use Enhanced Transaction Security to monitor events and take appropriate actions.
 For more information, see Enhanced Transaction Security.